ballerina-platform/module-ballerinax-moesif/ballerina/README.md

     `docker compose up`

-With this setup, Tthe Ballerina application writes its logs to a specified file, which Fluent Bit continuously tails and forwards to the OTEL Collector.
+With this setup, the Ballerina application writes its logs to a specified file, which Fluent Bit continuously tails and forwards to the OTEL Collector.
 The OTEL Collector then processes these logs and publishes them to Moesif.

 ### Visualizing the observability data